-I am delighted to bring Prenatal Yoga Teacher training to Yoga Bloom in 2019.
+I am delighted to offer Prenatal Yoga Teacher training at Yoga Bloom again in 2020.
 This is an opportunity for other yoga teachers to train and qualify to teach yoga for pregnancy, here in my dedicated studio in rural Wexford.
 Candidates must have completed a 200-hour yoga teacher training course.

 Through my work with pregnant women and in my own personal experience, I know how profound the benefits of yoga are to pregnancy and birth and it is my passion and my privilege to be able to bring my insights and my knowledge with other yoga teachers to share this with their own students.

 Over the course of three weekends, trainees will undergo an comprehensive and intensive training course, based at my dedicated studio near Enniscorthy, Co Wexford.
 I will be joined by Gráinne Flannery, women’s health physiotherapist and yoga teacher, and yoga teacher Shakti, for a new dance-for-pregnancy module.

 The course begins in February 2020 and finishes in May 2020 (5 days over 3 weekends; see dates below), allowing time to complete course assignments.